 - A child must be in a car seat that is appropriate for their height and weight.

-- A child can only sit in a front seat when there is no appropriate rear seat or the rear seat is occupied by children less than 4 years of age.
+- A child can only sit in the front seat when there is no appropriate rear seat or the rear seat is occupied by children less than 4 years of age.

 - You must use the vehicle’s LATCH system or shoulder belt to properly install the seat.